 The Helen Battle Lecture is slated to take place on Friday March 17, 12:30 pm in BGS 0153.
-The speaker is Dr. Robert Cumming.
+The speaker is Tom Haffie.
 The title of the presentation "Biology Education is not complicated; its complex".

 Free for all.
 Food and refreshments provided

 Dr. Helen Battle had a long and highly-distinguished career at Western.
 She was a Western alumna who graduated with a BA in Honors Zoology in 1923 and completed her MA in 1924.
 She earned her PhD in Zoology from the University of Toronto in 1928 and was the first woman in Canada to earn a PhD in marine biology.
 Dr. Battle earned many honours in her lifetime, including the Canada Centennial Medal in 1967, honorary degrees from Western and Carleton, and the UWO Alumni Association Award of Merit.
 She died in 1994 at the age of 90.